203-Systems/Matrix-Wiki/docs/Mystrix/UsageExamples/OtherThingsToTry.md

 ## Want to add your project here?

 :::note
 Leave a comment on this page and we will get it added!
-Alternatively, you can [contact us directly](/docs/Support/ConnectWithUs).
+Alternatively, you can <DocLink to="/docs/Support/ConnectWithUs">contact us directly</DocLink>.
 :::